Lecrapouille/OpenGLCppWrapper/README.md

   learning modern OpenGL (aka OpenGL core), is very difficult for beginners.

-* When workign on my personal project [SimTaDyn](https://github.com/Lecrapouille/SimTaDyn) I was looking for an OpenGL wrapper in C++.
+* When working on my personal project [SimTaDyn](https://github.com/Lecrapouille/SimTaDyn) I was looking for an OpenGL wrapper in C++.
 The first need was to hide OpenGL boilerplate.
 I looked for a such kind of OpenGL library on github